Skip to Main Content

 • Performs other duties as assigned.

-PHYSICAL REQUIREMENTS: This position requires the ability to sit for extended periods of time.
+This position requires the ability to sit for extended periods of time.
+Occasional overnight travel is required.
 This is a professional office working environment requiring telephone usage and the ability to process written documents.
-Applicant must possess a valid Illinois driver's license and demonstrate proof of automobile insurance to operate a personal vehicle on state business, as well as maintain a safe driving record.
-Applicant must have the ability to travel frequently, including overnight travel as required.
+Must possess a valid Illinois driver's license and demonstrate proof of automobile insurance to operate a personal vehicle on state business, as well as maintain a safe driving record.

-Interested individuals should submit - via email - a letter of interest, resume, and completed Judicial Branch Employment Application to:
+APPLICATION PROCESS: Interested individuals should submit a letter of interest, resume, professional writing sample and a completed Judicial Branch Employment Application to:

 courtemployment@IllinoisCourts.gov